ForoughHa/ML_Project2/README.md

 Under the supervision of **Massaro Emanuele**

 # Authors:

 Habibollahi Saatlou Forough

 Piquet Anthony

 Erbacher Pierre

+Kouh Kamari Hosseini Seyed Reza*

+*This member is not enrolled in the Machine Learning course

 # Introduction
 The HERUS ( Human Environment Relations in Urban Systems ) lab